Social media pundits, and media talking heads, like doing cross generation comparisons – with the general thesis being

 - Scholarship funding

-In 2025, boys who self-identify as girls, are now permitted to compete on girl’s teams and against other girls.
-The result is that in 2025, we are gradually ending girls’ sports – just like 1970.
+In 2025, boys who self-identify as girls, are permitted to compete on girl’s teams and against girls.
+The result is that in 2025, we are ending girls’ sports – and returning to 1970 when girls sports were nearly non-existent.

 Voting